inputlogic/django-api-starter/apps/mail/README.md

 1. Define your mail interface in `mail.py` by subclassing `MailBase`.

-2. Define `name`, `subject`, and `template` attributes on your mail interface.
+2. Optionally define `name`, `subject`, and `template` attributes on your mail interface.

-`name` - Description of the type of mail message
+`name` - Description of the type of mail message.
+Defaults to the interface's class name, minus 'Mail' if present at the front.

-`subject`- Django template string for the subject line
+`subject`- Django template string for the subject line.
+Defaults to the `name` attribute of the class.

-`template` - Path to a django template file for the body of the email
+`template` - Path to a django template file for the body of the email.
+Defaults to `email/name_attribute.html', where `name_attribute.html` is the snake_case version of the `name` attribute, plus `.html`.

+If you need these attributes to be dynamic, you can override the class methods `get_name()`, `get_subject()`, and `get_template()` instead -- for instance, to get a user-editable template from a custom model.

-3. Add a `process_context(cls, user, request, **kwargs)` class method to process your data and return a context that will be fed to your templates.
+3. Optionally add a `process_context(cls, user, request, **kwargs)` class method to process your data and return a context that will be fed to your templates.

+By default, all keyword arguments passed to your subclass (including user and request) will be converted into a dict and passed to your templates as context.

 4. Create a django template for your email.